slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Personal experiences bridge moral and political divides better than facts

+2021-02-12

+- Self explanatory.

+### How to lower the price of plant-based meat?

+2021-02-12

+- Self explanatory.

+### The war on disinformation is a war on dissent

+2021-02-12

+- Self explanatory.

 ### Flattery-driven open-source

 2021-02-06